WeBankPartners/we-cmdb/cmdb-wiki/docs/developer/wecmdb_developer_guide_en.md

 	After the project is imported, the dependencies and compilations are automatically downloaded.
 Make sure the network connection is normal.

-2. switch view
+2. Switch view

 	After the project is imported, open the menu *Window > Show View*, choose *Project Explorer*
 	![wecmdb_import_6](images/wecmdb_import_6.png)

-3. initialize the database
+3. Initialize the database

-	Users and databases need to be built on a local or remote database.
+	Users and databases need to be created on a local or remote database.

 	sample sql as follows：